New Patients (650) 489-4620

 Tooth Extraction Los Altos CA

-Tooth extraction is considered the treatment of last resort and only recommended when necessary for your oral and overall health and well-being.
+Tooth extraction is the treatment of last resort and we only recommend it when necessary for oral and overall health and well-being.
 It is a general dentistry treatment that Dr. Ken Schweifler offers to children and adults.
 He may perform your tooth extraction in the comfort of our Los Altos dentist office.
 For more complex extractions, such as an impacted wisdom tooth, we will coordinate your care with a local specialist for the best result.

 Reasons for A Tooth Extraction